2017 Ticketed Events

 SD Discovery Center STARLab:

 Pierre’s SD Discovery Center will be on-site providing tours of outer-space inside the StarLab.
+Join Rhea on a tour of the Lakota Constellations.

 Interview a Scientist (STEM professional)